 Next up, you’ve got the seasonal whales that flip and flap their way up the east coast in awe-inspiring displays of slaps and splashes.
 Whether coming to the surface to gulp oxygen or stun seafarers, seeing these majestic creatures of the deep is never anything short of impressive.
 Head out on the water on a dedicated whale watching cruises for magnificent views of them up close and personal but if you would like to save some money, look for the blue for great places to spot them from shore.

-For whale watching tours, click here.
+For a review on a whale watching cruise I took, click here.

 Animals In National Parks